Narotam-Mishra/aws-learning/ReadMe.txt

 # Internet Gateway :- An Internet Gateway is a component that allows communication between instances in our VPC and the internet.

 # Network ACLs (Access Control Lists) :- It is a optional layer of security for our VPC that acts as a firewall for controlling traffic in and out of one or more subnets.

+# Network Address Translation (NAT) :- It enables instances in a private subnet to connect to the internet or other AWS services, but prevents the internet from initiating connections to those instances.

+# VPC Peering :- A networking connection between two VPCs that enables us to route traffic between them privately.

+# Bastion Host :- A special-purpose instance that provides secure access to our instances in private subnets.

+# Elastic IP Addresses :- Static IP addresses designed for dynamic cloud computing.

+# Direct Connect :- It establishes a dedicated network connection from your premises to AWS.

 # More Info on AWS VPC :- https://docs.aws.amazon.com/vpc/